petrawoolf/OutdoorScienceLab/README.md

 This curriculum was developed using my own research, experience and interviews with teachers.
 However, I used Gemini 2.5 Flash and ChatGPT o3 to figure out which Common Core Science Standards fit each of the Lessons.

+To see how to build the lab and the lesson plans, look at the Wiki.